rkaunismaa/Building-Large-Language-Models-from-Scratch/README.md

 ## Friday, October 25, 2024

 Creating an environment.yml file for the llmfs-tf environment.
+Then I will create a new environment from that file on KAUWITB.